2009–10 Liverpool F.C. season: November

 Liverpool's first match of the month was home to Birmingham City.
-Liverpool took the lead on 13 minutes, when David N'Gog finished off after several saves from Joe Hart.
+Liverpool took the lead on 13 minutes, when David Ngog finished off after several saves from Joe Hart.
 Birmingham fought back, however, and equalised on 26 minutes, when a harmless free kick resulted in Christian Benítez heading home.
 Birmingham took the lead in the third minute of first half stoppage time, when Cameron Jerome netted from 35 yards.
-Liverpool brought on Steven Gerrard at the break, and he converted Liverpool's equaliser on 71 minutes, from the penalty spot, after N'Gog had adjudged to be fouled by Lee Carsley.
-TV replays showed that N'Gog had dived.
+Liverpool brought on Steven Gerrard at the break, and he converted Liverpool's equaliser on 71 minutes, from the penalty spot, after Ngog had adjudged to be fouled by Lee Carsley.
+TV replays showed that Ngog had dived.

 Liverpool could not find the winner, but this would have been harsh on Birmingham, who had defended well throughout.

 Liverpool's next match after the international break was another home game, this time to Manchester City.
 Liverpool took the lead five minutes into the second half when Martin Škrtel got the vital touch from a Gerrard free kick.
 City got back into the game on 69 minutes; poor marking from Craig Bellamy's corner left Emmanuel Adebayor with a free header from six yards.
 City then silenced Anfield when they took the lead on 76 minutes; Shaun Wright-Phillips turned Sotirios Kyrgiakos and crossed for Stephen Ireland to finish from close range.
 However, City could not hold on to their lead, and Yossi Benayoun was left to tap home just 72 seconds after Ireland's goal.

 Liverpool headed into the Merseyside derby having exited the Champions League, and with just one win in 10.
 Everton were also in poor form, though they started the brighter of the two teams.
 Liverpool were content to soak up the pressure, and took the lead on 12 minutes, when Javier Mascherano's 30-yard shot was deflected in by Joseph Yobo.
 Everton's Jo had two goals ruled out for offside, and though Everton had the possession, they could not convert this into goals.
 Everton were left chasing the game late into the second half, and Yobo's defensive error allowed Gerrard to tee up Albert Riera, whose powerful shot Tim Howard could not hold, allowing Dirk Kuyt to tap in with ten minutes remaining.
 Liverpool had further chances to add to their goal tally, but 2–0 flattered Liverpool, who had taken their chances, and defended well.